-Oftentimes writers can get stuck on a specific aspect of the creative process or find themselves end circling a specific theme or story trope over and over again (even some of the best and most famous writers have been guilty of this faux pas).
-One way to jumpstart your brain to start working in another direction is to create lists.
-It’s a super easy way to hit that reset button and get those creative wheels moving on in an exciting new direction.
+Oftentimes writers can get stuck on a specific aspect of the creative process or find themselves circling a specific theme or story trope over and over again (even some of the best and most famous writers have been guilty of this faux pas).
+One way to jumpstart your brain into working in another direction is to make lists.
+It’s a super easy and effective way to hit that reset button and get those creative wheels a-movin’ in an exciting new direction.
+Ready?

 From dog collars to jet engines, dish soap to the galaxy, create a list of things, don’t think about it, just start writing down things i.e. nouns, the building blocks of the worlds you make in godlike hubris.
 As you make this list of free associations you’ll slowly but surely start to see patterns and commonalities.
 This can be helpful.
 If the list is filled with tropes that you want to avoid, then just keep writing things.
 You’ll loosen up and find what else is there lurking in your mind.

 Making lists of real people you actually know can greatly assist you in building realistic, interesting characters.
 You can make lists as the people come into your head or you can make the lists based off of a common character trait certain the people share.
 Let’s say you’re attempting to write a vain character, well start listing all of the vain people you know.
 Their commonalities and differences will present themselves as you do so, enabling you to build a rich character that rings true.

 List out characters you enjoy or don’t enjoy: Darth Vader, The Godfather, Dracula, and so on.
 Include characters from books you’ve read, even biographies of real people.
 Doing so can help you to build a rubric for 3 dimensional characters that are hardly entirely good or bad.
 You’ll also begin to see commonalities in your characters which you can reverse engineer into something new.